quale-quest/sql-mvc/README.md

 ##Example
 This is a complete implementation of [todomvc.com](http://todomvc.com) functionality in 40 lines of code.
-Prerequisites : SQL,JSON,Regex and [mustache](https://mustache.github.io/mustache.5.html).
+Prerequisite knowledge : SQL,JSON,Regex and [mustache](https://mustache.github.io/mustache.5.html).

 Live Demo at http://todomvc.sql-mvc.com/,